HazAnwar/TypeScript-React-Express-Boilerplate/README.md

-# Tesla Web App
+# TypeScript Boilerplate (React with Express)

-**This is an open source project for a web application that interacts with Tesla's official API.
-This project is not endorced by Tesla in any way, shape or form.**
+**Please feel free to raise a pull request if you think there's anything else worth adding to this project.
+Use at own risk. :)**

 ## Introduction

-This web application is built using predominantly TypeScript.
-The frontend is built in React with a backend running an Express server coupled with Webpack to minify and serve it accordingly.
-ESLint and Prettier have also been implemented with TypeScript support to maintain code cleanliness.
+This boilerplate code is built using predominantly TypeScript with yarn.
+The frontend is built in React with a backend running an Express server coupled with Webpack to minify and serve it accordingly with SASS CSS.
+Babel, ESLint and Prettier have also been implemented with TypeScript support to maintain code cleanliness.

 ## Getting Started